vladanan/mega-increment/README.md

 ![example-enums](/media/example-enums.png)

 - So what happened with color attribute?
 Enum ["light", "", "dark"] went normally with stepping 1, but enum ["blue", "salmon", "cyan","gray", "green"] because of stepping 0.333333 changed `only once every third time` so for each color we get three variants of different saturation (light, normal, dark).
-This kind of `fractional stepping` we can also do with integer numbers, dateISO, timeISO and simple.
+This kind of `fractional stepping` we can also do with integer numbers, date, time and simple.
 Try it yourself.

 Here are few already prepared enums which you may find useful during work and insert them in Mega Increment settings.
 + Key: week days, Value: ["Sunday","Monday","Tuesday","Wednesday","Thursday","Friday","Saturday"]